Rent safe and private dog parks hosted by locals

 Never leave your dog in a parked car

-Even with the windows cracked, a parked car can quickly become dangerously hot and push your dog's core body temperature to unsafe levels.
+Even with the windows cracked, a parked car can quickly become dangerously hot.
+Limited ventilation and a confined space are surefire ways to push your dog's core body temperature to unsafe levels.

 Avoid overexertion

-Be mindful of your dog's energy levels and avoid pushing them too hard during play or exercise, especially in hot weather.
+Be mindful of your dog's energy levels.
+Avoid pushing them too hard during play or exercise, especially in hot weather.

 Watch your dog closely

-Keep an eye on your dog for any signs of heat-related distress — like the excessive panting, drooling, and weakness mentioned in the previous section — and take immediate action if you notice any symptoms of elevated body temperature.
+Keep an eye on your dog for any signs of heat-related distress, like the excessive panting, drooling, and weakness mentioned in the previous section.
+Act quickly if you notice any symptoms of elevated body temperature.

 If you suspect that your dog is suffering from heatstroke, take immediate action to cool them down and seek emergency veterinary care.